Goa, the beach paradise of India.

 South Goa has some 15-20 beaches stretched at a distance of around 40 km.

 But not all the beaches, worth your time and effort.
-But there are beaches like Varca, Butterfly, Agonda, Cola, Galgibaga which is breathtaking and utterly surreal.
-One can spend hours, days, months or maybe years (I know it’s a bit overstated) around these beaches.
+But there are beaches like Varca, Butterfly, Agonda, Cola, Galgibaga which are breathtaking and utterly surreal.
+One can spend hours, days, months, or maybe years (I know it’s a bit overstated) around these beaches.

 What I liked most about South Goa is that when you visited and really liked a beach and thought, this must be the best beach in South Goa but then you visited the next and found out that this is actually much better than the former.

 This white sand beach is situated around 10 km from Margao.
 The cleanliness and fewer crowd make this place a must-visit.

 You will find a plethora of globetrotters, relaxing and having some time in leisure on the shoreline of this exuberant beach.

 This is the first beach where I thought, nothing can be better than this.
 Until I visited next.